HTML Email Playbook

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists all rule categories with a one-line description and page count.
-It enumerates the categories explicitly and distinguishes itself from the sibling tool list_components, making the purpose unambiguous.
+The description clearly states the tool's action: 'List all rule categories in the Email Playbook with a one-line description and page count.'
+It also enumerates the specific categories (structure, compatibility, production, ai-generation), giving concrete scope.
+It distinguishes from sibling tools by directly naming list_components as handling a separate dimension.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.